MKNielsen2000/MicroBrute-Add-ons/README.md

 #Microbrute addon boards / hacks
+'''DISCLAIMER

+These hacks/modifications are potentially dangerous for you and/or your synth.
+They are only for people with advanced electronics skills.
+I will not take any responsibility for any damage to your synth or yourself and understand that once you open your MicroBrute you lose your warranty.

+'''
 ---

-A bunch of boards for hacking / modifying your MicroBrute:
+A bunch of boards for hacking / modifying the MicroBrute:
 * White Noise Add-on
 * Buffered output add-on

 ## White Noise Add-on
 A tiny board that adds white noise to the Microbrute.